 NAPLAN results are provided to schools from August to September, depending on your state or territory test administration authority.

 All students who participated in the NAPLAN tests receive an individual report of their results.
 Individual student reports are not provided for the NAP sample assessments.

-NAPLAN individual student reports provide information about what students know and have achieved in the areas of reading, writing, language conventions and numeracy.
+NAPLAN individual student reports provide information about what students know and have achieved in reading, writing, conventions of language and numeracy.
 The reports also provide information on how students have performed against the national average (over one million students participate in NAPLAN tests each year) and the national minimum standards.

 What is in the NAPLAN student report?

-The front page of the student report provides some general information about the tests and an explanation of how to read the report.
+The front page of the student report provides general information about the tests and an explanation of how to read the report.

 The second and third pages have diagrams showing the relevant part of the assessment scale in bands for that year level.
-For each year level, only six of the 10 bands are shown on the student report.
+For each year level, only 6 of the 10 bands are shown on the student report.

 Year 3 student reports show bands 1–6.
 The national minimum standard is band 2.

 Year 7 student reports show bands 4–9.
 The national minimum standard is band 5.

 Year 9 student reports show bands 5–10.
 The national minimum standard is band 6.

 The final page of the report has a table that provides a brief description of what students have typically demonstrated in the tests at each band.